AashrayAnand/shray_fyi/content/2025-07-01-my-ds-reading-list/index.md

 10. [Snowflake](https://www.cs.cmu.edu/~15721-f24/papers/Snowflake.pdf) -> How Snowflake (similarly to Aurora) created a new mode of operation for cloud databases, this time elastically scaling data warehousing.
 11. [Aurora](https://pages.cs.wisc.edu/~yxy/cs764-f20/papers/aurora-sigmod-17.pdf) -> The database I actively work on, and an extremely innovative idea that changed how databases operate in the cloud.
 In short, why not let storage be able to replay the log, then we can separate storage and compute as distinctly elastic resources.
 You know it's genius because everyone has copied it since.
 12. [High Performance Browser Networking](https://hpbn.co/)
+13. [Cassandra](https://www.cs.cornell.edu/projects/ladis2009/papers/lakshman-ladis2009.pdf) -> How I learned about LSM trees and first started understanding storage system architectures better.
+14. [Bitcask](https://riak.com/assets/bitcask-intro.pdf) -> Simpler than LSM trees, another log-based append storage engine.
+15. [ZooKeeper](https://www.usenix.org/legacy/event/atc10/tech/full_papers/Hunt.pdf) -> ZAB i Another classic consensus system that is an interesting highlight of this read.
+16. [Lakehouse](https://15721.courses.cs.cmu.edu/spring2024/papers/01-modern/armbrust-cidr21.pdf) -> More in the DB engine and architecture vein. an interesting read to understand where data systems are going in the current day, how can we get it all in terms of data warehousing, ACID, decoupled storage and compute.
+17. [MapReduce](https://storage.googleapis.com/gweb-research2023-media/pubtools/4449.pdf) -> Probably the first DS or parallel computing paper I ever read.